As Good As It Gets

 The pattern is structured whilst also highlighting some interesting patterns, the rose being something like wearing his heart on his sleeve, and the structured pattern is apt as Jack Nicholson’s character has a form of OCD and order is something that is part of his character trait.
 The non conformity of a patterned tie, kind of relates to his creativeness as a writer.
 (Described by Z From Tie Another Day)

-I’ve tried to establish the location of the menswear store where Melvin orders the jacket and tie from the doorway.
-I’ve not made any headwind.
-If you have any insight then please let me know, I’ll credit you naturally.
+I asked Molly Maginnis about the location of the menswear store where Melvin orders the jacket and tie from the doorway.
+She said,

 The Most Unusual Jacket